-As a descendent of a long line of dairy farmers, I am proud to be an active member of the House Agriculture Committee, where I serve as Chairman of the Committee, as well as Chairman of the Subcommittee on Nutrition.
+As a descendent of dairy farmers, I am proud to be an active member of the House Agriculture Committee.
+Currently, I serve as Vice Chairman of the Committee, as well as Chairman of the Subcommittee on Nutrition.
 Last reauthorized in 2014, the Farm Bill is the central law governing federal agriculture, rural and related nutrition programs.
 As such, this law remains vital for the success of our farmers and rural America.
-As Washington continues to get its fiscal house in order and balance the budget, I look forward to continuing to work with my House colleagues, constituents and the agriculture community to improve federal policies that govern our nation’s agricultural sector and ensure the continuation of vital research and development of new technologies and processes that will assist our family farms into the 21st century.
+Oversight of this critical law allows us to improve federal policies that govern our nation’s agricultural sector and ensure the continuation of vital research and development of new technologies and processes that will assist our family farms into the 21st century.

 Rural Development: Rural Development is one of my top issues as a member of Congress and as a member of the Agriculture Committee.
 Creating jobs and expanding technology, such as broadband and cell phone coverage, is a major challenge that must be met in order to improve and sustain rural Pennsylvania.

 The U.S. Department of Agriculture (USDA) has a variety of programs that are extremely beneficial to rural America.
 My offices in Bellefonte and Titusville work with our constituents, local governments, and community organizations to help them receive this assistance in the form of grants, loans and technical assistance.
 For more information, please contact my Titusville office at (814) 827-3985 or Bellefonte at (814) 353-0215.